Skip to main content

 sudo apt install ros-${ROS_DISTRO}-realsense2-camera

-We want also the description package, which includes 3D models of the device (those are required for some nodes).
+We also want the description package, which includes 3D models of the device (those are required for some nodes).
 To install them type in the terminal:

 sudo apt install ros-${ROS_DISTRO}-realsense2-description